 “She is our little drama queen,” Shell said.

-“We’re gonna dance,” Shell said, referencing one of Ashlyn’s favorite activities.
+“We’re gonna dance,” Shell said, referencing on of Ashlyn’s favorite activities.

-“Pay attention to your child during the process; there are so many lessons to be learned,” she said.
+“Pay attention to your child during the process there are so many lessons to be learned,” Shell said.

-“Children are a lot stronger than we think they are,” Shell said.
+“Children are a lot stronger than we think they are,” explained Shell.

-"When people are willing to help, let them,” Shell said.
+"When people are willing to help let them,” said Shell.

-Ashlyn’s complete journey can be monitored through the family's Facebook page called Aspirations for Ashlyn.
+Ashlyn’s journey can be monitored through the Facebook page her family has called Aspirations for Ashlyn.